 You should always see a a dermatologist or similar skin specialist to remove milia.
 They will firstly ensure that the white bumps are indeed milia and choose the best treatment for your skin type and location of the lesions.
 In general, these are the most common skin treatments for getting rid of milia:

 This is the most common method for removing milia.
-A skincare professional, such as a dermatologist, can safely extract them using specialised tools.
+A skincare professional, such as a dermatologist, can safely extract them using special tools.
 This might involve the use of a sterile needle or lancet to carefully make a tiny incision over the lesion.
 They will then carefully extract the cyst.
 It’s essential to perform this process under sterile conditions.
-This will minimise the risk of infection and scarring.
+This will reduce the risk of infection and scarring.

 Topical retinoids can help exfoliate the skin and aid in the natural elimination of milia.
 Prescription-strength retinoid creams, like tretinoin and adapalene boost skin cell turnover and promote the release of trapped keratin.
 This both treats and prevents formation of milia.